 0 Essay(s) Pending (Possible Point(s): 0)

-Regardless of the type of memory, it is always computer software.CorrectIncorrect
+Regardless of the type, memory is created through computer software.CorrectIncorrect

-RAM is only powered when the computer is running.CorrectIncorrect
+RAM is only powered and can only hold data when the computer is running.CorrectIncorrect

 Mechanical drives are the highest, most recent development of computer memory.CorrectIncorrect